Sushi vs Sashimi – what’s the difference?

 What is sashimi?

 Sashimi is thin slices of raw meat and nothing else.
 This meat can be anything from fish, horse, beef, or chicken.
 If what you ordered comes with rice, then it’s not sashimi.
-Usually, when ordering sashimi, you will only get a variety of thinly cut meats – but no rice.
+Usually, when ordering sashimi, you will only get a variety of thinly cut meats – but no white rice.

 Sushi vs sashimi comparison chart